 Wisdom of three sisters

 Throughout North and Central America three staples of the diet – corn, beans and squashes – were traditionally planted together because of the special way each plant helped the others, and formed part of a nutritional triad of complementary foods.
-This living heritage is one of the most elegant examples of companion planting, a practice followed by all in-the- know modern food gardeners
+This living heritage and wisdom is one of the most elegant examples of companion planting, a practice followed by all in-the- know modern food gardeners.

 How to do it